cambridge-cares/TheWorldAvatar/repo-moving-tools.md

    git push -u origin main
    ```

-9) Delete any branches that not relevant.
+9) Delete any branches that are not relevant.